Selecting an MBA Focus

 • Conduct informational interviews with alumni and friends of the School of Management who work in your area of interest.

-• Meet with a CRC staff member to discuss your career goals and concentration selection.
+• Meet with a CRC staff member to discuss your career goals and focus area.
 (First-year MBAs will accomplish this through their group CRC appointment during MBA Advantage or a one-on-one session in their first semester)

-• Attend networking or educational events, including the Management Career and Internship Expo, Executive Speaker Series, Realistic Job Previews and alumni networking events like pop-up Power Lunches and Network New York
+• Attend networking or educational events, including the Management Career and Internship Expo, employer recruiting sessions, Realistic Job Previews and alumni networking events like pop-up Power Lunches and Network New York

 • Join School of Management clubs or national and local professional organizations to learn more about your areas of interest and network with those already working in those fields

-• Plan to complete at least one MBA internship in your concentration area
+• Plan to complete at least one MBA internship in your focus area

 How do I know which courses to take, and in which order?